commonware-estimator

 (required): Path to the .lazy file defining the simulation behavior (e.g.,minimmit.lazy

-(required): Specify the distribution of peers across regions in the format<region>:<count>
+(required): Specify the distribution of peers across regions with optional bandwidth limits:<region>:<count>

 (optional flag): Download fresh latency data from cloudping.co instead of using embedded data.